 Shuttered Venue Operator Grant - Under federal law, the CAA, 2021 allows deductions for eligible expenses paid for with grant amounts.
 California law conforms to this federal provision with modifications.
-For more information, see instructions in this publication and get Schedule CA (540) or Schedule CA (540NR).
+For more information, see instructions in this publication and get Schedule CA (540NR).